 Iceland proved even more confusing.
 I offered my Reykjavik taxi driver an extra 500 kronor ($3.50) for helping load luggage during a snowstorm.
 He looked genuinely puzzled and said, “That’s my job.”
 Iceland’s tourism revenues hit $3.1 billion in 2024 – roughly 10% of GDP – yet tipping remains rare outside tourist-heavy Reykjavik restaurants.
 Service charges are included in prices by law, and workers earn approximately $22-26 USD per hour across the hospitality sector.

 “Americans export their tipping anxiety worldwide, creating awkward moments in cultures where the entire premise of tipping is foreign,” according to a 2023 Travel + Leisure analysis of international service customs.
-“The question isn’t whether to tip – it’s whether tipping exists as a concept in that economy.”
+“The question isn’t whether to tip or not to tip.
+The more relevant question is: does tipping even exist in that economy and how does the local perform the behavior that the American brings to the encounter?”

 Where I Got It Right: A Regional Breakdown